Patricia Soltysik

 Patricia Monique Soltysik (May 17, 1950 – May 17, 1974) was an American woman who was best known as a co-founder and activist in the Symbionese Liberation Army, a far-left militant group based in Berkeley and Oakland, California.
 She participated in the group's violent activities, including armed bank robbery.

 She was one of six SLA members who died in Los Angeles in May 1974, during a shootout with the Los Angeles Police Department.
 The house where the members had gone to ground accidentally caught fire.
 Donald DeFreeze committed suicide by gunshot before the fire engulfed him.
 Camilla Hall and Nancy Ling Perry were fatally shot by police while leaving the house and brandishing pistols.

-According to later testimony by Patty Hearst, who had joined the SLA in 1974, Soltysik was responsible for killing Marcus Foster, the black Superintendent of Oakland Public Schools in November 1973.
+According to later testimony by Patty Hearst, who had been kidnapped by the SLA in 1974 and later joined them, Soltysik was responsible for killing Marcus Foster, the Black Superintendent of Oakland Public Schools, in November 1973.

 Early life and education

-Patricia Soltysik was the daughter of a pharmacist and his wife.
+Patricia's father was a pharmacist.
 She had two older brothers and was the third of seven children, and the eldest of five girls.
 She grew up in Goleta, California.
-Soltysik graduated from Dos Pueblos High School in 1968 in the top 10 percent of her class, where she was also elected student body treasurer.
+Soltysik graduated from Dos Pueblos High School in 1968 in the top 10 percent of her class, where she was elected student body treasurer.

 In 1968 she gained a state scholarship and enrolled in the University of California, Berkeley.
 While at Berkeley she became embittered by the "Bloody Thursday" incident in 1971 in which police killed a protester.
 Drifting into leftist groups, she became a radical feminist and self-avowed revolutionary.
-When her brother asked about her earlier plans to become a lawyer, she answered, "Sisters, none of us are free until we are all free."

-In 1971 she attached herself to the radical ex-convict group United Prisoners Union and dropped out of college.
+In 1971 Soltysik attached herself to the radical ex-convict group United Prisoners Union and dropped out of college.
 She and her neighbor, Camilla Hall, a former social worker and painter, became lovers in what was Hall's first lesbian relationship.
 Hall nicknamed Soltysik as "Mizmoon."